reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

    - `an old version of ggplot <https://anaconda.org/conda-forge/ggplot>`_ (also on conda-forge)
    - `ggplot2 on bioconda <https://anaconda.org/bioconda/r-ggplot2>`_

    and probably others on small channels.
 This is not ideal and does not help with making analyses reproducible.
 One additional complication is that conda channels are ordered and it will search them based on the order you specified.
-We have already seen this with the example of mamba above.
+We have already seen this with the example above.

    You can list channels like so: